top of page

 THE MURRAY HOTEL

-This is where Rose and I stayed after checking out of The Grand.
+This is where we stayed after checking out of The Grand.
 We had no complaints with Murray Hotel whatsoever.

 The location on Main Street in downtown is right across from the ferry dock so you can simply walk across the street with your luggage and you're right in the thick of downtown.